SondagesPro/LS-sendMailCron/README.md

 - When activated the plugin settings are updated to use the actual url for email.
 This can be updated at any time
 - You can choose
   - Max number of email to send
+  - Batch size on each command
   - Minimum delay between invitation and first reminder
   - Minimum delay between each reminders
+  - Same and more in each surveys setting
 - To test the plugin you need to call it via PHP Cli `php yourlimesurveydir/application/commands/console.php plugin cron --interval=1` (remind: it send email in this way)
 - This line can be added in your crontab or Task Scheduler